Frank9000/100-days-of-code/log.md

 **Today's Progress**: Missed a couple days due to work.
 Getting back on track today.

 **Thoughts** Goals for this #100daysofcode is to have my portfolio built and updated with at least 5 projects.
 Complete within 100 day timeline.
+Working through freeCodeCamp today.